Best Organic Baby Formula: 2021 Buyers Guide

 These formulas provide the same nutrients as cow’s milk formulas, but they may be more suitable for babies who have trouble digesting cow’s milk formula or who display symptoms of milk protein intolerance, such as eczema or skin rashes.
 Goat’s milk formulas are also becoming increasingly popular as an attractive formula option for any baby, not just those with cow’s milk sensitivity.

 Many babies with cow’s milk protein sensitivity have had success with organic goat’s milk formula.
-Goat’s milk is naturally homogenized, has smaller fat globules and a smaller, lighter curd, and is generally easier to digest than cow’s milk.
+Goat’s milk is naturally homogenized, has smaller fat globules and a smaller, lighter curd, more similar to breast milk curds, and is generally easier to digest than cow’s milk.

 However, it’s important to remember that cow’s milk and goat’s milk are quite similar in many ways.
 Babies with a diagnosed milk protein allergy would probably have symptoms after being fed goat’s milk formula, and would most likely require an extensively hydrolyzed or amino acid-based formula to fully eliminate the potential for an allergic response.